cormullion/Thebes.jl/docs/src/views.md

 ## Eyepoint, centerpoint...

-Thebes has a simple view of the world.
+Thebes takes a simple view of life.
 There's a global "world", which is created when you start using it.
 It's a good idea to check and/or set the viewing parameters when you start a new Luxor document, in case you're inheriting anything odd from a previous run.

 Here are the functions that control your view of the 3D scene: